 - Undergraduate $15

 Graduate Credit Information

-Participants who attend this workshop have the opportunity to earn one graduate credit by attending other days of the Elementary Methods Workshop for an additional fee of $220 per credit with the possibility of earning up to 3 credits for attendance at all 5 days of the Elementary Methods Workshop.
+Participants who attend this workshop have the opportunity to earn graduate credit by attending multiple days of the Elementary Methods Workshop for an additional fee of $220 per credit with the possibility of earning up to 3 credits for attendance at all 5 days of the Elementary Methods Workshop.

 2 days = 1 credit at $220